-The Manhattan Concert Chorale and Chamber Orchestra are conducted by Music Director, Craig Arnold.
-Dr. Arnold has had an extensive career as conductor of choirs and orchestras of all ages; educator of graduate, undergraduate, high school, and middle school students; guest lecturer for teacher and conductor training; and frequent guest conductor of workshops, festivals, and all state choirs across the country.
-Having recently completed a tenure as Director of Choral Activities and Conductor of the internationally renowned Nordic Choir at Luther College in Decorah, Iowa, he is currently the Chairman of Manhattan Concert Productions, a New York City–based production company he founded in 1999.
+Craig Arnold has conducted in most of the United States, frequently at Carnegie Hall, Lincoln Center, Orchestra Hall in Chicago, and other major venues throughout the world.
+He has had an extensive career as conductor of choirs and orchestras of all ages; educator of graduate, undergraduate, high school, and middle school students; guest lecturer for teacher and conductor training; and guest conductor of workshops, festivals, and all state choirs across the country.
+He completed a tenure as director of choral activities and conductor of the internationally renowned Nordic Choir at Luther College in Decorah, Iowa in 2010 and is currently the artistic director and chairman of Manhattan Concert Productions, a New York City–based production company he founded in 1999.

-Arnold’s education includes a doctorate in conducting from the Eastman School of Music in Rochester, NY; a master’s degree from the University of Illinois at Urbana-Champaign; and a bachelor’s degree from St. Olaf College in Northfield, MN.
+Dr. Arnold’s education includes a doctorate in choral and orchestral conducting from the Eastman School of Music in Rochester, NY; a master’s degree from the University of Illinois at Urbana-Champaign; and a bachelor’s degree from St. Olaf College in Northfield, MN.

 Choirs under his direction have performed at state, regional, and national conventions, toured throughout the United States and abroad, and produced numerous CD recordings.
-The national broadcast of Christmas at Luther 2008 with Arnold as Artistic Director received a regional Emmy award.
-The University Chorale from Western Michigan, under Arnold’s direction, won first prize at the prestigious international choral competition in Wales.
+The national broadcast of Christmas at Luther 2009 with Arnold as Artistic Director received a regional Emmy award.
+The University Chorale from Western Michigan, under his direc-tion, won first prize at the prestigious international choral competition in Wales.